Customizing the installation configuration

 .
 You can inspect the default values

-generated gateway resources.
+for this gateway.
 The built-in gateways can be customized just like any other component.

 A new user gateway can be created by adding a new list entry: